The Benefits of Physical Therapy for Athletes

 - Assess the injured joint or tissue

 - Take measurements of how well and how far the joints and muscles can move

-- Assess how strong the supporting muscles are that are responsible for completing the movement
+- Assess how strong the supporting muscles that are responsible for completing the movement

-Through this, the process the PT will help strengthen and re-train the muscles and movement patterns.
-This is done through enhancing the flexibility and strength needs of the desired movement that the athlete is currently limited in.
+Through this process, the PT will help strengthen and re-train the muscles and movement patterns.
+This is done by enhancing the flexibility and strength needs of the desired movement that the athlete is currently limited in.

 Physical Therapy for Athletes

 The principles of linear strength progression, sport-specific conditioning, and overload principle to target appropriate muscle build apply to all athletes.
 However, in the pediatric athletic population, there are additional considerations and needs that take place.
 This is because pediatric athletes are not yet skeletally mature.

 For purpose of distinction between pediatric and adult athletes, we will utilize the age of 18 as a loose cut-off point.
 Most growth plates close by the age of 17-18 years.
 This tends to be the difference between skeletal maturity versus not being skeletally mature.

 Growing Bones, Growing Concerns: Understanding Growth Plates